Ucurtma/ucurtma-app/README.md

   yarn start:storybook
 ```

-This command will start our documentation page.
+This command will start our documentation page after waiting 10 seconds.